Dave Dir: Early career

 In 1989, Dir began his coaching career as an assistant with the Colorado Foxes of the American Professional Soccer League.
 In 1990, Regis University hired Dir as head coach of the men's soccer team, and his teams won the Rocky Mountain Athletic Conference in his first two seasons with a record of 10-5-2 in 1990 and 9-5-4 in 1991.
 He was voted the 1990 RMAC Coach of the Year.

 In 1992, Dir left Regis to become head coach of the Colorado Foxes.
-In his two and a half seasons with the team, he won the APSL championship twice, as well as regular season championships in each year and the 1992 Professional Cup involving Canadian sides.
+In his two and a half seasons with the team, he won the APSL championship twice, as well as regular season championships each year and the 1992 Professional Cup involving Canadian sides.
 In May 1994, he resigned as head coach when his wife, who was a flight attendant, was transferred to a new location.

 Dallas Burn

 Dir was approached by Major League Soccer, which was preparing for its first season, to become the head of player personnel in charge of all scouting and creation of the original MLS player pool.
 He was the first employee hired by MLS.
 Dir worked with Sunil Gulati as a director of player personnel for the new league for two years.

 In 1994, Dir left the league position and became the first head coach of the Dallas Burn, a position he held from 1996, the club's inaugural year, until 2000.
 In 2000, the club fired Dir.
 He was the longest serving of the original ten MLS head coaches and won the 1997 U.S. Open Cup.
 Dir remains in the top ten for all-time MLS wins as a head coach with eighty-four.